clevertree/taloon/content/site/user/login2factor.email.md

 # {code}

+Also you can click on this link:

+{codeUrl}

 Here are the details of the login attempt:

 ```
-{session_details}
+{sessionDetails}
 ```

 Don't recognize this computer?
-Please log in to view your session activity
+Please log in to view your session activity:

+{loginUrl}

 Thank you